tchoney/tonyolssonportfolio/content/blog/tetrapak/index.md

 # Designing what is good

-Tetra Pak is one of the world's largest manufacturer of processing and packaging solutions for food.
-I was apart of a pilot project working with data analytics and visualisation primarily towards internal stakeholders in Predictive Maintenance and Condition Monitoring.
+Tetra Pak is one of the world's largest manufacturers of processing and packaging solutions for food.
+I was a part of a pilot project working with data analytics and visualisation primarily towards internal stakeholders in Predictive Maintenance and Condition Monitoring.
 The group are tasked with real-time monitoring of critical equipment parts.
 Predictive Maintenance identifies deviations in machine functions that could lead to performance issues or machine breakdowns.
 They offer Predictive Maintenance service taking full responsibility for equipment set-up, data analysis and maintenance.